toferu/weatherbly/readme.md

 # Weatherbly

-This is my last *minute* attempt at developing a simple weather app using the openweathermap.org API.
+This is my attempt at developing a simple weather app using the openweathermap.org API.
 I decided to build my react app with Vite as I've only ever used CRA.
 I began by focusing on developing the search functionality for the cities that were to be used for temperature comparison.
 Aside from some research I did on how to store state in the client's cache I did this section while really only checking the API docs.

 ## Wireframe ##